nirajvermafcb/Data-Science-with-python/README.md

 # Data Visualisation of IPL statistics
 Visualization of important stats were produced using Matplotlib and Seaborn library to analyse the trend and generate insights.
 Important stats included highest run getters, Toss-Win factor, total matches played-won factor, Most wins by big margin(Greater than 50 runs or more than 8 wickets)by teams etc.

+# Detail Analysis of various Hospital Factors
+Detail study on hospital dataset was done and interesting insights is done by means of visualisation.